-Certain amounts in the accompanying consolidated financial statements have been reclassified to conform to the 2014 presentation.
-These reclassifications had no impact to previously reported total assets, total liabilities, net income, stockholders' equity or cash flows.
-See Note 3.f for a discussion regarding discontinued operations.
+Certain amounts in the accompanying consolidated financial statements have been reclassified to conform to the 2015 presentation.
+These reclassifications had no impact to previously reported net income, stockholders' equity or cash flows.
+See Notes 7 and 14 for discussion regarding reclassifications related to the Company's early adoption of new guidance related to the classification of income taxes.
+See Notes 2.k, 5.h and 14 for discussion regarding the Company's early adoption of new guidance related to the presentation of deferred loan costs.